CharlGottschalk/coppersmith/README.md

 copper page
 ```

-Add a new page to your site by answering the simple questions.
+Add a new page to your site.

 ```
 copper snip
 ```

-Add a snippet to a page by answering the simple questions.
+Add a snippet to an existing page.

 ```
 copper build